Guadeloupe: Sport

-Football is popular in Guadeloupe, and several notable footballers are of Guadeloupean origin, including Marius Trésor, Stéphane Auvray, Ronald Zubar and his younger brother Stéphane, Miguel Comminges, Dimitri Foulquier, Bernard Lambourde, Anthony Martial, Alexandre Lacazette, Thierry Henry, Lilian Thuram, William Gallas, Layvin Kurzawa, Mikael Silvestre, Thomas Lemar, Mathys Tel and Kingsley Coman.
+Football is popular in Guadeloupe, and several notable footballers are of Guadeloupean origin, including Marius Trésor, Stéphane Auvray, Ronald Zubar and his younger brother Stéphane, Miguel Comminges, Dimitri Foulquier, Bernard Lambourde, Anthony Martial, Alexandre Lacazette, Thierry Henry, Lilian Thuram, William Gallas, Layvin Kurzawa, Mikael Silvestre, Thomas Lemar, Mathys Tel, Kingsley Coman and David Regis.

 The Guadeloupe football team were 2007 CONCACAF Gold Cup semi-finalists, defeated by Mexico.

 Basketball is popular.
-Best known players are the NBA players Rudy Gobert, Mickaël Piétrus, Johan Petro, Rodrigue Beaubois, and Mickael Gelabale (now playing in Russia), who were born on the island.
+Best known players from Guadeloupe are the NBA players Rudy Gobert, Mickaël Piétrus, Johan Petro, Rodrigue Beaubois, and Mickael Gelabale.

 Several track and field athletes, such as Marie-José Pérec, Patricia Girard-Léno, Christine Arron, and Wilhem Belocian, are also Guadeloupe natives.

 The island has produced many world-class fencers.
 Yannick Borel, Daniel Jérent, Ysaora Thibus, Anita Blaze, Enzo Lefort and Laura Flessel were all born and raised in Guadeloupe.
-According to olympic gold medalist and world champion Yannick Borel, there is a good fencing school and a culture of fencing in Guadeloupe.
+According to Olympic gold medalist and world champion Yannick Borel, there is a good fencing school and a culture of fencing in Guadeloupe.

 Even though Guadeloupe is part of France, it has its own sports teams.
 Rugby union is a small but rapidly growing sport in Guadeloupe.

 The island is internationally known for hosting the Karujet Race – Jet Ski World Championship since 1998.
 This nine-stage, four-day event attracts competitors from around the world (mostly Caribbeans, Americans, and Europeans).
 The Karujet, generally made up of seven races around the island, has an established reputation as one of the most difficult championships in which to compete.

 The Route du Rhum is one of the most prominent nautical French sporting events, occurring every four years.

 Bodybuilder Serge Nubret was born in Anse-Bertrand, Grande-Terre, representing the French state in various bodybuilding competitions throughout the 1960s and 1970s including the IFBB's Mr. Olympia contest, taking 3rd place every year from 1972 to 1974, and 2nd place in 1975.
 Bodybuilder Marie-Laure Mahabir also hails from Guadeloupe.

 The country has a passion for cycling.
 It hosted the French Cycling Championships in 2009 and continues to host the Tour de Guadeloupe every year.
+The Vélodrome Amédée Détraux is the largest velodrome in the Antilles.
+It has a capacity for 9000 spectators.

 Guadeloupe continues to host the Orange Open de Guadeloupe tennis tournament (since 2011).

 The Tour of Guadeloupe sailing, which was founded in 1981.

-In boxing, Ludovic Proto - as an amateur, he competed in the 1988 Summer Olympics in the men's light welterweight division.
+In Boxing, Ludovic Proto – as an amateur, he competed in the 1988 Summer Olympics in the men's light welterweight division.
 As a professional, he was a former French and European welterweight champion;

-Gilbert Delé - as a professional, he was a former French and European light-middleweight champion, then he won the WBA world light-middleweight title in 1991;
+Gilbert Delé – as a professional, he was a former French and European light-middleweight champion, then he won the WBA world light-middleweight title in 1991;

-Jean-Marc Mormeck - as a professional, he was a former French light heavyweight champion and two-time unified world cruiserweight champion—held the WBA, WBC, and The Ring titles twice between 2005 and 2007).
+Jean-Marc Mormeck – as a professional, he was a former French light heavyweight champion and two-time unified world cruiserweight champion—held the WBA, WBC, and The Ring titles twice between 2005 and 2007.